Inheritance under Muslim law

 Sharers:

-The Sharers are 12 in number and are as follows: (1) Husband, (2) Wife, (3) Daughter, (4) Daughter of a son (or son's son or son's son, and so on), (5) Father, (6) Paternal Grandfather, (7) Mother, (8) Grandmother on the male line, (9) Full sister (10) Consanguine sister (11) Uterine sister, and (12) Uterine brother.
-The share taken by each sharer will vary in certain conditions.
-For instance, a wife takes 1/4th of the share in a case where the couple is without lineal descendants, and a one-eighth share otherwise.
+There are 12 Sharers: (1) Husband (2) Wife (3) Daughter (4) Daughter of son (or son’s son or son’s son and so on), (5) Father (6) Paternal grandfather, (7) Mother (8) Grandmother in the male line (9) Full Sister (10) Consanguine sibling (11) Uterine sisters and (12) Uterine brothers.
+Each sharer's share will differ in certain circumstances.
+A wife, for example, will take 1/4th of the share if the couple has no lineal descendants and an eighth share if they do.
 A husband (in the case of succession to the wife's estate) takes a half share in a case where the couple is without lineal descendants, and a one-fourth share otherwise.
 A sole daughter takes a half share.
 Where the deceased has left behind more than one daughter, all daughters jointly take two-thirds.
 If the deceased had left behind a son(s) and daughter(s), then, the daughters cease to be sharers and become residuary instead, with the residue being so distributed as to ensure that each son gets double of what each daughter gets.

 Non-Testamentary and Testamentary succession under Muslim law: